sts10/phraze/readme.markdown

 ```

 ### Changing the word list that Phraze uses
-By default, Phraze uses a 8192-word list called the Orchard Street Medium List (which gives 13 bits of entropy per word).
+By default, Phraze uses [a 8192-word list](https://github.com/sts10/phraze/blob/main/word-lists/orchard-street-medium.txt) called the Orchard Street Medium List (which gives 13 bits of entropy per word).

 You can specify a different list with `--list`/`-l`, with a choice of a handful of lists included with Phraze.

 Each included list has a corresponding one-letter code (see below or run `phrase --help` for a full list).
-For example, `--list s` uses the [EFF **s**hort list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
+For example, `--list s` causes Phraze to use the [EFF **s**hort list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
 ```text
 $ phraze --list s
 duck-slip-swoop-stray-wink-stump-whiff-slot